jtonglet/jtonglet/README.md

 - 📚 Started my master in September 2020
 - 📈 Soon after, I discovered the beauty of SARIMA models for [time series](https://github.com/jtonglet/Time-Series-Analysis)  analysis
 - 📺 During my Erasmus, I took part in the Polimi RecSys challenge and built a TV show recommender system
-- 🚀 I learned to use TensorFlow and Keras for Image classification and Time Series Forecasting
+- 🚀 I learned how to use TensorFlow and Keras for Image classification and Time Series Forecasting
-- 🐤For my thesis, I am trying to correct demographic biases from Twitter user samples, in partnership with Statistics Flanders
+- 🐤For my thesis, I am correcting demographic biases from Twitter user samples, in partnership with Statistics Flanders

 # 📫 How to reach me?